avkcode/container-tools/README.rst

 2. Verify artifact URLs and SHA256 checksums
 3. Add a new target to the Makefile

-Clean Room Building with Firecracker
+Clean Host Building with Firecracker
 -----------------------------------

 For secure, isolated builds: